-We’ve covered traffic in Part II.
-In the following two sections (optimization and email lists), we’ll be primarily discussing conversion: how to get browsers into readers, then how to turn readers into fans.
-Listing optimization primarily impacts conversion, but covers, and to a lesser extent, price, can impact traffic.
+Since we’ve covered traffic in Parts 4 & 5, it’s now time to tackle the next step in the marketing process: conversion.
+In the following two sections (optimization and email lists), we’ll be discussing just this: how to turn browsers into readers, then how to turn readers into fans.
+Note that although traffic and conversion are laid out as separate steps, they are actually intertwined.
+It is true that your book’s packaging primarily impacts conversion, but covers, and to a lesser extent, price, can impact traffic.
 In general, however, traffic comes first.
 You need eyeballs on your book before you optimize.
 Don’t be a premature optimizer—if you’ve never done any promotion, or your book is ranked in the six digits, a sexy new blurb or cover won’t suddenly vault you out of obscurity.
 You need people looking at your page first.
 After all, a ghost town with a fresh coat of paint is still a ghost town.

 What is Optimization?